By Amy Phipps on | No Comments

 Photos of the couple getting ready are often part of what the bride wants on the day of the wedding.
 Notice I said what the bride wants!
 Generally the groom doesn’t care!
-When this is requested, your timeline will begin here.
-I am a huge fan of getting these pictures.
-This is why:
+When this is requested, your wedding photography timeline will begin here.
+Personally, I am a huge fan of these "getting ready" pictures.
+Here's why:

 Amy Phipps is the photographer behind On the Phippside Photography, located in Stockton, California.
 Amy has been married for 21 years and has 4 children.
 When she’s not trying to decide between which of her 43 black shirts to wear, you can probably find her sipping on a Dr. Pepper and walking around any day of the year in flip flops.